DUNEDIN, NEW ZEALAND — Our host Philip was very keen that we see yellow-eyed penguins, and before we left, he made sure we knew where to find them.

 We took a quick peek at the blue-penguin headquarters at the end of the harbor, which had just closed, then hit the road: We’d promised we’d be at our cottage in Twizel by 7 p.m.

 We headed inland toward Mount Cook National Park, a late addition to our itinerary, bitching about how we should have scheduled an extra day for Dunedin, Oamaru and the Otago coast.
-For the first time, we envied people in self-contained campervans who could “freedom camp” and set their own schedule.
+For the first time, we envied people in self-contained campervans who can “freedom camp” and set their own schedule.

 The highway was one of the few flat stretches in New Zealand, and we could see the snow-capped peaks of the Southern Alps rising in the distance.
 Suddenly, Torsten forgot all about the Otago coast.